ojitha/ojitha.github.io/_posts/2022-04-01-Create VPC and subnets using AWS CFN.md

 The prerequisite for this post is [AWS Cloudformation to create AWS VPC](https://ojitha.blogspot.com/2021/06/aws-cloudformation-to-create-aws-vpc.html){:target="_blank"}.

-Here the CFN yaml to create the above architecture.
-If you want more information, please visit the reference[^1] I used to create this post.
-As shown in the above diagram `x.y` prefix (at line# 4), you have to pass the parameter as `--parameters ParameterKey=VpcCidrPrefix,ParameterValue=10.0` when you are creating the stack.
+Here is the CFN YAML to create the above architecture.
+Please visit the reference[^1] I used to create this post if you want more information.
+As shown in the above diagram `x.y` prefix (at line# 4), you must pass the parameter as `--parameters ParameterKey=VpcCidrPrefix,ParameterValue=10.0` when you are creating the stack.

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"